Search

 ANDRIES Pool & AERTS Willem Edits@ wikipedia

-Hardcover, in-8 square, 130 pp., rijkelijk geïllustreerd, woordenlijst, index van architecten en schrijvers.
-Geeft een goed zich op de evolutie van gevels in België.
+Hardcover, in-8 square, 130 + 128 pp., rijkelijk geïllustreerd, woordenlijst, index van architecten en schrijvers.
+Geeft een goed zicht op de evolutie van gevels en interieurs (woonkamer, werkkamer, badkamer, zolder, ...) in België.
 Begeleidde de gelijknamige tentoonstelling.

 ATTAS David, PROVOST Michel